kyma-project/api-gateway/docs/contributor/02-00-path-validation.md

 ### Paths that Contain the `{*}` Operator

-In case the path that is currently being inserted contains the `{*}` operator, the algorithm performs the check similarly to the exact path validation.
+In case the path that is currently being inserted contains the `{*}` operator, the algorithm performs the check similarly to the exact path validation, as the order of **rule.paths** is significant.
+Paths should be listed from the most specific to the most general.

-However, all the children of the current node are considered as possible paths that can be taken.
-The algorithm recursively checks all the children of the current node in a DFS fashion, and if any of them contain a valid path, the algorithm concludes that the paths conflict.
-Example: If the path that is currently being inserted is `b/{*}/a/b`, the algorithm performs DFS on all nodes after the first `b` node, looking for the `/a/b` path continuation.
+Example: If the path that is currently being inserted is `/b/{*}/a/b`, the algorithm checks if the same path exists in the trie.

 ### Paths that Contains the `{**}` Operator

 In case the path that is currently being inserted contains the `{**}` operator, the algorithm is interrupted after the `{**}` operator is found (as it must be the last operator in the path).
-Then, the algorithm checks if there are any path that end in the same suffix as the currently checked path.
+Then, the algorithm checks if there are any paths that end in the same suffix as the currently checked path.

-Example: If the path that is currently being inserted is `b/{**}/a/b`, the algorithm checks if any path after the `b` node end in `/a/b`.
+Example: If the path that is currently being inserted is `/b/{**}/a/b`, the algorithm checks if any path after the `b` node ends in `/a/b` or is empty.
+For example, if a path like `/b/{**}` already exists in the trie.

 <!---
 DOT source for the trie diagram: